Ahmethsnl/Ahmethsnl/README.md

 - 📄 Know about my experiences [https://www.linkedin.com/in/ahmethsnl/](https://www.linkedin.com/in/ahmethsnl/)

-- About Me : **I have been preparing projects and prototypes on C# and Unity for 2 years.
-I started to learn Python with the C# language, which I think is at a certain level.
-My priority is to master C# , Unity and Python.**
+- About Me : **I am studying management information systems at Istanbul University and studying at 42 software schools.I have been developing games for 3 years.**

 <h3 align="left">My favorite games and platforms:</h3>
 <p align="left">